rambethina/java/pages/mydoc/mydoc_week_six.md

 ### In Class exercise

-Provide implementations for getFirstIndexOfWord & getLastIndexOfWord in Sentence class.
+Provide implementations for getLastIndexOfWord in Sentence class.

+### Observations

+* We create an object of a class using the ***new*** key word.
+* Static - We use static for class methods.